 “The largest target will continue to be banking and credit cards,” predicts Mitch Kavalsky, Director of Security Governance and Risk.
 “Any avenue to get to this information will continue to be at risk of compromise.”

-The weaponization of personal data will be a recurring threat in 2019, says Holloway.
+The weaponisation of personal data will be a recurring threat in 2019, says Holloway.
 “The advent of the General Data Protection Regulation (GDPR) in 2018 has exponentially increased the stakes of data loss, both accidental and criminal.
-In addition, malware will continue to challenge organizations’ defenses as the hackers' arms race continues unhindered.”
+In addition, malware will continue to challenge organisations’ defenses as the hackers' arms race continues unhindered.”

-A recurring theme at the 2018 RSA Conference was that, despite the tremendous efforts of many, “organizations keep failing at cybersecurity, even those with fairly robust security teams,” says Peterson.
+A recurring theme at the 2018 RSA Conference was that, despite the tremendous efforts of many, “organisations keep failing at cybersecurity, even those with fairly robust security teams,” says Peterson.

 “The push to the cloud is going to continue to change a company’s risk profiles,” Peterson continues.
 “As we move more data beyond our perimeters, we’ll start seeing an increase of attacks that will be harder to detect.
 We can’t monitor for malicious activity in the context of our business and our network perimeter when the data is outside our control.
 We have to rely on providers to help, or to find ways to build in the monitoring capabilities.”

 Concepts such as the cloud, serverless computing and containers are ideal in terms of the ability to easily scale, Peterson adds.
 “But they introduce a huge problem with troubleshooting, logging and forensics.
 You have services that used to be tightly controlled that are now spread out across different discrete services.
 The cloud vendors have introduced so many different services that are within easy reach of end users.
 Many people start using the tools without understanding the risks and what they need to do to protect their information.”